 bash$ grep -i memtotal /proc/meminfo

 The above command or example will just print out the field MemTotal from the output, which is the total memory that is installed in the system.
-You can use the grep command to filter the output further to display just the required fields or lines.
+You can use other filter text such as mem, or total to print out the rows selectively.